 If we thought we landed in a fairytale when we arrived in Ljubljana, Slovenia, we were in no way prepared for the captivating atmosphere of Lake Bled.
 Nestled amidst snow-capped mountains, the serene lake has one island, which is occupied by a church with a wish-granting bell, and a dramatic cliff-hanging castle along the shore.
-While many people flock to the island and castle for an up-close experience, we were seeking the best Lake Bled scenic viewpoints and set off on a hike that put some distance between us and the lake, but delivered picture-perfect views and a fresh perspective.
+While the top things to do in Lake Bled are visiting the island and castle, we had different plans.
+We were putting some distance between us and the lake by hiking Ojstrica to the best Lake Bled scenic viewpoints.

-Following the signs for Trail 6, we began the inclined trek.
+The trails for hiking in Bled, Slovenia have signs near the paved path.
+Following the signs for Trail 6 to Ojstrica and Osojnica viewpoints, we began the inclined trek.
 We passed a small farm and then were quickly enveloped in the forest.
 We steadily climbed the hillside, crunching leaves beneath our feet and stripping off our hats, gloves and jackets along the way.
+Although we were hiking near Lake Bled, we quickly felt far away.

-Reluctant to leave the beautiful sight, we made use of the walking stick someone had left behind and continued to the second viewpoint, Mala Osojnica.
-Despite our already aching muscles, we had a little skip in our step as we anticipated even better views from the slightly higher point.
-When we made it to the clearing at the edge of the cliff we were left speechless.
+Although we were reluctant to leave the Ojstrica lookout, we were anticipating even better views from Mala Osojnica.
+We had a little skip in our step as we retraced our steps to the main trail.
+With few signs – and without an actual Lake Bled hiking map – we made our way through the forest.
+We followed the Lake Bled walking trails to a clearing at the edge of the cliff – Mala Osojnica – and we were left speechless by the breathtaking view.
 It was almost as if someone deliberately created the mountain we were standing on just for the sake of the view of Lake Bled and the mountains behind it.

 Our top tips for your trip to Slovenia